 Last March, I wandered out to “distant” sections of Virginia to expand my understanding of the fishing opportunities.
 In an earlier post, I commented on the Bullpasture “northern” section and how it was not that great.
 I had higher hopes for the “gorge” section.

 The first challenge in fishing the gorge is to find it.
-Many of the books say that you should start down in Williamsville and just fish up; walking back down the road at the end of the day.
-When I did a recon, it was not obvious to me that there was public access in Williamsville, so I continued up the road.
+Many books say that you should start down in Williamsville and fish up, walking back down the road at the end of the day.
+When I did a recon, it was not obvious that there was public access in Williamsville, so I continued up the road.
 After watching “posted” sign after “posted” sign flip by, I came to a very steep section where the signs ended abruptly.
 I stopped the truck at a small turnout and peered over the edge.

 So, I skidded away.
 At the bottom, I discovered a dirt road!
 What the heck?
 As I panted from the exertion of trying to avoid death on the way down, I looked back up the road and saw that it went back up to a gate.
-I resolved to use it to get back out as it was a nice gentle rise and I would beg forgiveness if it passed over private property.
-Once that was settled, I turned my attention to the pool in front of me.
-If there is a more picture perfect pool, I have not come across it.
+I resolved to use it to get back out as it was a nice gentle rise, and I would beg forgiveness if it passed over private property.
+Once that was settled, I turned my attention to the pool before me.
+If there is a more picture-perfect pool, I have not come across one.

-I was using the convertable fly/spin rod that I discussed earlier.
+I was using the convertible fly/spin rod that I discussed earlier.
 This was the test of the fly option.
-While it was usable in that mode, it was hardly good enough to rely on for any serious fishing.
+While it was usable in that mode, it was hardly good enough to rely on for serious fishing.
 I rate it as a no-go.
-In fact, it was so bad that I would have gone back up to the truck for a real rod, but I did not have the energy to face the hill twice in the same day.
+In fact, it was so bad that I would have gone back up to the truck for a real rod, but I did not have the energy to face the hill twice on the same day.

 I worked upstream until it was time to close shop to move to the next spot on my March tour.
-I climbed back to the dirt road and walked up to the main drag.
+I climbed back to the dirt road and approached the main drag.
 I was pleasantly surprised to discover that it hit the main road started outside of the posted area.
 So, it was a legal entrance.

 You should wear chest waders here.
 Also, the cell phone coverage is pretty spotty in this part of Virginia.